Tecknuovo/Senior-Level-Java-Developer-Machine-Learning-Automated-Trading-1816/README.md

 # The company:

-A small independently traded fund based in the City.
+A small independently traded fund based in the East End.
 12 people in total you will work with a dedicated team of data scientists, software engineers and 2 portfolio managers.
 The company model’s investor behaviour in listed securities to create predictive trading strategies.

 # The environment/Culture: